Airtrust founder's family sue firm to recover S$1.3m in investments

 The plaintiffs then sought repayment from Airtrust in March 2011, but the logistics firm refused.

-Previously, lawyers for the plaintiffs had said that Mr Peter Fong was a "typical Chinese businessman who eschewed formalities" whose word was his honour.
+In its opening statement, lawyers for the plaintiffs said Mr Peter Fong was a "typical Chinese businessman who eschewed formalities" and whose word was his honour.

 They added that the plaintiffs should be able to recover their principal sum as Mr Peter Fong had provided them the right to exit the investment.

-But at that time, lawyers for Airtrust argued that the plaintiffs' claim had no credible basis as there was no documentation to prove the verbal agreement between Mr Peter Fong and the plaintiffs.
+However, lawyers for Airtrust argue that the plaintiffs' claim has no credible basis as there was no documentation to prove the verbal agreement between Mr Peter Fong and the plaintiffs.

-The defendant had contended that whatever representation made by Mr Peter Fong was done in his personal capacity, or on behalf of Southern Cross, not Airtrust.
+The defendant also contends that whatever representation made by Mr Peter Fong, it was done so in his personal capacity or on behalf of Southern Cross, not Airtrust.

 The hearing continues.